 You sign a copy of the vendor’s contract and the vendor signs the original.

-You speak to the bank, the state government overlooking the First Home Owner Grant and your mate with the ute/van and find out which Saturday morning he has free to help you move.
+You speak to the bank, the state/territory government overlooking the First Home Owner Grant and your mate with the ute to find out which Saturday morning they have free to help you move.

 Four – six weeks later it’s time to settle.
 You take a bank cheque for an amount that makes your coit spasm to your solicitor.
 Later that day they give you the keys to your new place.